 Two decades ago, my errors were usually technical.
 They arose from a poor understanding of my equipment and how it all worked.
 Shooting modes, focus settings, white balance, ISO — it was all gibberish to me.

 I recall my first trip to Alaska and how I struggled to make images of that grand space, the mountains, and the long sweet hours of summer light that lingered into the night.
-More often than not, I failed out of a simple lack of knowledge about my camera.
+More often than not, I failed out of a simple lack of knowledge about my digital camera.

 For the life of me, I could not understand the shooting modes for landscape photography.
 I couldn’t wrap my head around what those letters on the dial meant or how they would impact my image.

 Fortunately, shooting modes for landscape photography are something we can learn.
 If you are new to landscape photography, here are the four primary modes and how to use them.